Trump on Hunter Biden’s ‘laptop from hell:’ ‘Here we go again with Russia’

-President Trump was incredulous Thursday when Joseph R. Biden suggested that newly breaking details about his son Hunter Biden’s business dealings that were apparently gleaned from a damaged laptop amounted to a Russian disinformation campaign.
+President Trump was incredulous Thursday when Democratic presidential nominee Joseph R. Biden suggested that newly breaking details about his son Hunter Biden’s business dealings that were apparently gleaned from a damaged laptop amounted to a Russian disinformation campaign.

 “If this stuff is true about Russia, Ukraine, China, other countries, Iraq — if this is true, then he’s a corrupt politician,” Mr. Trump said at the second presidential debate in Nashville, Tennessee.
 “So don’t give me [this] stuff about how you’re this innocent baby.”